zhiyupan/SAED_llm/README.md

 # SAED-LLM: Semantic Annotation for Energy Data using ensemble decision-making with Large Language Models

-This is official repo for "SAED-LLM: Semanti Annotatio for Energy Data using ensemble decision-making with Large Language Models" by anonymous organizations, anonymous departments, anonymous authors.
+This is official repo for "SAED-LLM: Semanti Annotatio for Energy Data using ensemble decision-making with Large Language Models".

 ## Python Environment Setup